au-ts/libvmm/docs/MANUAL.md

 addresses, however virtual machines will give devices guest physical addresses (i.e., host virtual addresses).
 In order for DMA passthrough to work, these two addresses must be aligned.
-This can be done by setting the `phys_addr` of the guest's RAM to be the same as its mapped virtual address.
+This can be done by setting the `phys_addr` of the guest's RAM to be the same as what you declares as RAM start in the guest DTS.
 ```xml
 <memory_region name="guest_ram" size="0x10_000_000" phys_addr="0x20000000" page_size="0x200_000" />
 <protection_domain ...>